Cenomanian–Turonian boundary event

-The Cenomanian-Turonian boundary event, also known as the Cenomanian-Turonian extinction, Cenomanian-Turonian Oceanic Anoxic Event (OAE 2), and referred to also as the Bonarelli Event or Level, was an anoxic extinction event in the Cretaceous period.
-The Cenomanian-Turonian oceanic anoxic event is considered to be the most recent truly global oceanic anoxic event in Earth's geologic history.
+The Cenomanian–Turonian boundary event, also known as the Cenomanian–Turonian extinction, Cenomanian–Turonian Oceanic Anoxic Event (OAE 2), and referred to also as the Bonarelli Event or Level, was an anoxic extinction event in the Cretaceous period.
+The Cenomanian–Turonian oceanic anoxic event is considered to be the most recent truly global oceanic anoxic event in Earth's geologic history.
 There was a large carbon cycle disturbance during this time period, signified by a large positive carbon isotope excursion.
-However, apart from the carbon cycle disturbance, there were also large disturbances in the ocean's nitrogen, oxygen, phosphorus, sulphur, and iron cycles.
+However, apart from the carbon cycle disturbance, there were also large disturbances in the ocean's nitrogen, oxygen, phosphorus, sulfur, and iron cycles.

 Background

 The Cenomanian and Turonian stages were first noted by D'Orbigny between 1843 and 1852.
 The global type section for this boundary is located in the Bridge Creek Limestone Member of the Greenhorn Formation near Pueblo, Colorado, which are bedded with the Milankovitch orbital signature.
 Here, a positive carbon-isotope event is clearly shown, although none of the characteristic, organic-rich black shale is present.
 It has been estimated that the isotope shift lasted approximately 850,000 years longer than the black shale event, which may be the cause of this anomaly in the Colorado type section.
 A significantly expanded OAE2 interval from southern Tibet documents a complete, more detailed, and finer-scale structures of the positive carbon isotope excursion that contains multiple shorter-term carbon isotope stages amounting to a total duration of 820 ±25 ka.

 The level is also known as the Bonarelli Event because of 1 to 2 m layer of thick, black shale that marks the boundary and was first studied by Guido Bonarelli in 1891.
 It is characterized by interbedded black shales, chert and radiolarian sands and is estimated to span a 400,000-year interval.
 Planktonic foraminifera do not exist in this Bonarelli Level, and the presence of radiolarians in this section indicates relatively high productivity and an availability of nutrients.
 In the Western Interior Seaway, the Cenomanian-Turonian boundary event is associated with the Benthonic Zone, characterised by a higher density of benthic foraminifera relative to planktonic foraminifera, although the timing of the appearance of the Benthonic Zone is not uniformly synchronous with the onset of the oceanic anoxic event and is thus cannot be used to consistently demarcate its beginning.